 Skip to main content

-Read the whole table, compare pitches, and optionally scale a plan ft² number into sloped area.
+Read the full pitch multiplier table, compare pitches, and optionally scale a plan ft² number into sloped area.
+The slope multiplier is also called the pitch multiplier or pitch factor.

 Full slope multiplier table

-Same numbers many crews call slope factor or roof slope multiplier: multiply horizontal projection ft² to approximate sloped surface (one pitch zone).
+Same numbers many crews call the slope factor, roof slope multiplier, pitch multiplier, or pitch factor: multiply your horizontal projection ft² by the value to approximate sloped surface (one pitch zone).

 1/121.0034.76°